We may earn money or products from the companies mentioned in this post.

 - Extreme Max BoatTector Kayak Anchor

-- Compass Kayak Anchor
+- Compass Surf Kayak Anchor

 - Attwood Grapnel Kayak Anchor